-Provide dedicated network switches in major process areas for each control network.
-The network switches shall be equipped with both fibre and copper ports for connection to the facility fibre ring and the copper-connected devices.
+Provide dedicated redundant network switches in major process areas for each control network.
+The network switches are connected in serial and shall be equipped with both fibre and copper ports for connection to the facility fibre ring and the copper-connected devices.
 Control network switches shall be located in networking panels.

 Programming/maintenance workstations are also connected to the Control Network for programming and maintenance of the PLCs.
-These workstations will require two network adapters for connection to the Primary and Secondary Control Networks, in addition to the network adapter for the server network.
+These workstations will require two network adapters for connection to the Control Networks, in addition to the network adapter for the server network.

-The control network rings shall operate at 1 Gbps network speed.
+The control network rings shall operate at a minimum of 2 Gbps.
 The HMI servers and engineering workstations shall operate at a minimum of 1 Gbps, and the PLCs shall operate at a minimum of 100 Mbps.